marcomarino123/magnopy/docs/source/user-guide/methods/hp-bosons/index.rst

 Expansion of the square roots above leads to an infinite series in :math:`1/S`, that translates into the Heisenberg Hamiltonian.
 This :math:`1/S` expansion of the Hamiltonian in truncated at :math:`1/S^2` order, where terms up to four-boson products are kept.
-This can be easily shown to be equivalent to truncating the square roots above at :math:`1/S` order
+This can be shown to be equivalent to truncating the square roots above at :math:`1/S` order

 .. include:: ../repeated-formulas/hp-expanded-uvn.inc